xcollantes/algorithms-data-structures/binary_search_tree/README.md

 A tree where each node can possibly have up to 2 children.

+The nodes of a graph are also called vertices, and the pointers that connect them are called edges.
+In graphical representations, nodes/vertices are usually represented with circles and the edges are lines/arrows that connect the circles.

 Perfect binary tree: All nodes have 0 or 2 children and all leaf nodes are at the same level.